mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 ![](https://i.imgur.com/UApPbOpm.png)

 Similarly, it would be nice to filter out services that are enabled and disabled. `launchctl dumpstate` includes this information, so I thought it would be easy to do the same as before (grab the info out of an XPC dictionary).
-The dumpstate endpoint takes a shmem box, inside it?
-A giant string:
+The dumpstate endpoint takes an [XPC shmem](https://developer.apple.com/documentation/xpc/1505369-xpc_shmem_map?language=objc) object that will be populated with the reply after the call.
+It took me a little while to understand how to work with shmems, only to finally look inside and find: a giant string.
+The same one you see when running `launchctl list`.
+Fun!

 ```
-b xpc_pipe_routine_with_flags
+(lldb) b xpc_pipe_routine_with_flags
 (lldb) p printf("%s",(char*)  xpc_copy_description($rsi))
 <dictionary: 0x100604410> { count = 5, transaction: 0, voucher = 0x0, contents =
 	"subsystem" => <uint64: 0x91e45079d2a3988d>: 3